Inks Lake State Park: Geology

-A visible, slightly pinkish rock peeks through the limestone rock in the park, a type of metamorphic rock called Valley Spring gneiss (“nice”).
+Rock that appears slightly pink is visible through the limestone rock in the park, a type of metamorphic rock called Valley Spring gneiss.
 This metamorphic rock is often mistaken for town mountain granite since they are very similar in color and texture.
 The small granite that only appears in the park has veins cutting through the gneiss in and around the rock.

-Over millions of years, intense heat and pressure are frequently applied to the original rock that eventually formed these gneiss rocks.
+Over millions of years, intense heat and pressure was frequently applied to the original rock, subsequently forming gneiss rocks.
 The original rocks were sedimentary (formed from sand, silt, and mud) and igneous (likely granite).

-Inks lake contains many wildflowers, grasses, forbs, mosses, lichens, and ferns that grow on these rocky outcrops.
-Over hundreds of years, larger rocks are broken down into gravels and soil by the plants that grow in crevices and at the outcrops' base.
+Nature

+Animals

+The most common mammals in the park are white-tailed deer, raccoon, fox squirrel, nine-banded armadillo, skunk and rabbit.
+Visitors may occasionally see foxes, ringtails and coyotes.

+Common birds include turkey vultures, black vultures, great blue herons, snowy egrets, mallard and wood ducks, northern cardinals, scissor-tailed flycatchers, Carolina chickadees, Bewick's wrens, red-tailed hawks and house sparrows.
+There is a bird hide in the park.

+A number of reptiles have been documented in the park including, western diamondback rattlesnake, western cottonmouth, Texas coral snake, diamondback water snakes and red-eared sliders.

+Flora

+Common trees here are Ashe juniper, honey mesquite, cedar elm, live oak, post oak, Texas persimmon, pecan and willow.

+Native grasses include blue grama, sideoats grama and buffalograss.
+Many wildflowers, such as Texas bluebonnets, Indian blankets and Indian paintbrushes, bloom in the spring.

+A wide variety of cacti, from the prickly pear to the tasajillo, barrel cactus and lace cactus groin the park.
+You will also see yucca and beebrush.

 Water conditions

-Conservation Pool Elevation usually stays around 888.22 ft. msl; however, this lake does fluctuate about 1 foot annually.
+Conservation pool elevation usually stays around 888.22 ft. msl; however, this lake does fluctuate about 1 foot annually.

 Inks lake water clarity can be seen as clear to slightly stained mostly throughout the year.
 It tends to have higher turbidity during the rainy season due to excessive amounts of runoff.

-Aquatic Vegetation

-There was no significant sign of aquatic vegetation present at this lake.
+Although diving and swimming are allowed at the waterhole, no lifeguards are present.